yoeo/guesslang/docs/setup.rst

 .. code-block:: shell
     :linenos:

-    pip install .
+    pip3 install .

 * Build documentation

-To build this documentation you can install Sphinx ``pip install sphinx`` then run:
+To build this documentation you can install Sphinx ``pip3 install sphinx`` then run:

 .. code-block:: shell